 Bringing together multiple voices, organizations, and community members, Jacksonville residents have taken action to improve education in the city and ensure that every child has access to an excellent education.
 Statistics can be grounding—for example, Duval County Public Schools’ (DCPS) eighth graders from low-income communities are half as likely to be proficient in reading and math as their affluent peers.

 Those exact statistics fuel community efforts to work toward educational equity for our students, and they’re what compel alumni like Tristan Thompson (Jacksonville ’13) to empower his students to be catalysts for change.
 Founding a student poetry club in addition to his other teaching duties, Tristan says that helping his students find their voices, through written poetry or spoken word, “makes teaching worthwhile.”

 Since 2008, Teach For America Jacksonville has joined forces with the city to make change in students’ lives.
-We have nearly 200 alumni working alongside parents, other educators, community partners, and students themselves to equalize educational opportunities in our schools, and the positive energy and sense of possibility have been nothing if not contagious.
+We have over 200 alumni working alongside parents, other educators, community partners, and students themselves to equalize educational opportunities in our schools, and the positive energy and sense of possibility have been nothing if not contagious.

 “[Jacksonville’s greatest opportunities have] been an infusion of people coming in that love Jacksonville and bring in new ideas, actually contributing in a way that one could conclude is for the most part positive,” said Nathaniel Glover, Edward Waters College President and Jacksonville’s first elected African American Sheriff.